linozen/exocortex/content/refs/python-for-everybody.md

 print('Smallest:', smallest)
 ```

-#### Debugging by Bisection {#debugging-by-bisection}
+#### Debugging by Bisection

 When debugging loops always try to check in the middle of the code (if
 possible).
-For example, add a print statement in the middle of a loop
+For example, add a print statement in the middle of a loop and check
-and check its value.
-If it is already wrong, you know the bug hides in
+its value.
+If it is already wrong, you know the bug hides in the first half of
-the first half of your loop body.
-This way you can cut down the number
+your loop body.
+This way you can cut down the number of lines you have to check
-of lines you have to check quite significantly.
+quite significantly.

 A bit of exercise code that puts lots of the concepts together: